EthanNewell/ECG_RAoS/README.md

 AMo - mode amplitude - % of the intervals corresponding to Mode
 VR - variational range - the difference between min and max R-R intervals

-## The second part is neural networkы training
+## The second part is neural network training
-in progress now
+in progress